shellyw8542/apcsa-freedom-project/blog/entry01.md

 I enjoy using this platform and I do believe that I would be hopefully getting better with the platform of it.
 ### EDP & Next Steps
 I am currently in the stage of "Define the problem" of the Engineering Design Process, where I am trying to find the idea that I want to create and also how exactly am I going to approach this problem.
 My next step is to research more about my tool to help me get more familiar and inspired by what I can be able to make.
-During this blog, I have used the skills of Collaboration to help get me my partner into working on this project together and helping each other out.
-As well as the skill of How to learn as it helps me figure out the workflow and the environment of Godot.
+During this blog, I have used the skills of "Collaboration" to help get my partner to work on this project together and help each other out.
+As well as the skill of "How to learn" as it helps me figure out the workflow and the environment of Godot.

 [Next](entry02.md)

 [Home](../README.md)